 For more on pregnancy and health, check out the resources below, or take a look at Scarleteen’s Pregnancy & Parenting section.

 Deciding whether or not to become a parent

-Choosing to raise a child means taking on a huge amount of responsibility.
-Parenthood can be unpredictable, so it’s impossible to be completely prepared – but you can ask yourself questions to see if you’re ready to take that on.
+Choosing to raise a child means taking on a huge responsibility.
+Parenthood can be unpredictable, so it’s impossible to be completely prepared.
+But, you can ask yourself questions to see if you’re ready to take that on.

 Some things it might help to ask yourself before you decide if you want to become a parent are:

 - If you’re in school, how would raising a child change your education?
 Would you need to change your school schedule, or transfer to a different institution?
 Would you need to graduate later?
 How do you feel about that?

 - If you have a job, does it offer time off for maternity leave?

 - What does your support network look like?
 Could you get emotional help from family?
 Chosen family?
 A partner?

 - Would you feel good about involving the people close to you in raising a child?
 Why or why not?